-Billing Authority - A local authority that, by statute, collects the council tax and national nondomestic rates and manages the Collection Fund.
+Billing Authority - A local authority that, by statute, collects the council tax and manages the Collection Fund.

 Budget - A statement of the PCC's Policing Plan in financial terms for a specific financial year, which starts on 1 April and ends on 31 March.
 A budget is prepared and approved by the PCC before the start of each financial year.